levinbaenninger/web/README.md

-# Web-Development Course (Bühler)
+# Web-Development Course

-This repository contains all the materials for the internal web-development course at Bühler AG.
+This repository contains all the materials for the web-development course.

 ## Course Contents